1995–96 Ukrainian Second League

-The 1995–96 Ukrainian Second League is the fifth season of 3rd level professional football in Ukraine.
+The 1995–96 Ukrainian Second League was the fifth season of 3rd level professional football in Ukraine.

 The league was reorganized and, since being split three seasons ago, merged with the lower league tier known as Ukrainian Third League.
 Most teams of the lower league were promoted, while the Second League was divided into two groups based geographical location of clubs.
+The total number of participants was 43.

 Teams

 The league was merged with Ukrainian Third League bringing the top 16 teams of the 1994–95 league's season along with the newly promoted teams from amateurs.